How to run a test

 Option 2: Major Changes

-- Click Back repeatedly to return to Step 2 (Customize Plan)
+For significant restructuring of the research plan:- Click Back repeatedly to return to Step 2 (Customize Plan)

 - Chat with Charles about the changes you need